announce/sir/README.md

 ## What's this?

 An interpreter which:
-* supports a subset of Scheme [R5RS](https://schemers.org/Documents/Standards/R5RS/)
+* supports a subset of Scheme (not strictly meets [R5RS](https://schemers.org/Documents/Standards/R5RS/), though)
-* runs on browser with the power of rust-wasm
+* runs on browsers with the power of rust-wasm

 ## Development